carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 Users of our software will expect it to stay consistent over time.
-If we were to suddenly rename a function, or change what arguments it takes, this could break our external user's code, which in turn could break a third user's software, etc.
+If we were to suddenly rename a function, or change what arguments it takes, this could break our user's code, which in turn could break another developer's code, etc.

-A good solution to this problem is to use 'semantic versioning' for our code.
+A good solution to this problem is to use 'semantic versioning', in which the version number contains compatibility information in a widely agreed-upon format.
 Using semanic versioning, we will periodically make a new 'release' of our code, each time updating its version number, and the way we change the number informs our users of whether the changes to our code will break compatibility.
 In its most basic form, semantic versioning requires 3 numbers, separated by periods, i.e. 1.2.3.
 These numbers stand for MAJOR.MINOR.PATCH, and are typically updated right-to-left.
 The meaning of each number is:

 - PATCH: We increment the patch number whenever we make an update that doesn't add or remove functionality.
 It can include things such as backwards-compatible bug fixes, internal code restructuring, and performance improvements.
 - MINOR: The minor version should be incremented whenever we add new backwards-compatible features to our code.
 This can include the addition of new functions and classes.
 Whenever we increment the minor version, the patch version is reset to zero.
 - MAJOR: The major version should be incremented whenever we make a change that breaks